What You Need to Know

 The candidate petitioning process is suspended or the June primaries for Congressional, State Senate, State Assembly and Judicial races.
 The number of signatures required for ballot access have also been modified.
 Mount Vernon School Board Elections have been postponed until a later date.

-ALL nonessential gatherings of individuals in New York State of ANY size and for ANY reason are cancelled.
+ALL nonessential gatherings of individuals in New York State of ANY size and for ANY reason are canceled.
 This ban applies to any party, celebration,

 or social event in a private or commercial space.